 Desiccants help—but only when they're engineered

-One important nuance: desiccants can create their own issues if you rely on them to “fix” a gummy that was packed too wet.
+Desiccants can create their own issues if you rely on them to “fix” a gummy that was packed too wet.
 Pulling moisture aggressively from the surface can destabilize texture and create defects that show up later as tackiness or inconsistency.
-The better approach is to use desiccant to maintain a stable environment-not to compensate for incomplete curing.
+The better approach: use desiccant to maintain a stable environment—not to compensate for incomplete curing.

 Formulation: design for heat + humidity, not just “firmness”

-Making a gummy harder at room temperature doesn’t guarantee it will resist deformation in a hot delivery truck.
-What matters is how the matrix behaves under stress at elevated temperature and humidity-especially its ability to resist long-term deformation (creep).
+Making a gummy harder at room temperature doesn't guarantee it will resist deformation in a hot delivery truck.
+The key is how the matrix behaves under stress at elevated temperature and humidity—especially its ability to resist long-term deformation (creep).

-• Solids and humectant balance: The syrup/polyol/humectant system largely determines how readily a gummy picks up moisture and how quickly it softens when humidity rises.
+- Solids and humectant balance: The syrup/polyol/humectant system largely determines how quickly a gummy picks up moisture and how fast it softens when humidity rises.

-• Gel network strength: Different gel systems respond differently to heat and moisture.
-The goal is a robust network that maintains structure in worst-case conditions.
+- Gel network strength: Different gel systems respond differently to heat and moisture.
+You want a robust network that holds up under worst-case conditions.

-• Set chemistry stability: Small shifts in set conditions can change how a gummy behaves at day 60 versus day 2, especially after temperature cycling.
+- Set chemistry stability: Small shifts in set conditions can change how a gummy behaves at day 60 compared to day 2, especially after temperature cycling.

 Curing and drying: where delayed failures are born

-Curing is one of the most common sources of “it was fine when it shipped” problems.
+Curing is where many “it was fine when it shipped” problems come from.
 If the exterior dries faster than the interior, you can end up with a surface that feels ready while the core is still holding excess moisture.
-Over time, that moisture migrates-often after the gummies are already sealed in their final container.
+Over time, that moisture migrates—often after the gummies are already sealed in their final container.

 To prevent this, curing needs to be treated as a controlled step, not an assumption.
 Use objective endpoints (like aw) rather than relying only on time, feel, or appearance.